David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 The idea behind the pattern is to have only one place where we need to write code in order to control the behaviour of the bot.

-Here's a quick outline of the main classes in the program - and how they are linked together to achieve this.

-We have an **"alphabot"** class that is responsible for all the interacting with the hardware.
+To achieve this - there's an **"alphabot"** class that is responsible for all the interacting with the hardware.
 This class creates a thread to run a service for each one of the different sensors.

-The service has a call-back (or an event) that it uses to pass information on any events that it detects.
+Each service has a call-back that it uses to pass information on any events that it detects.

-> like an infrared service that monitors the IR sensor and raises an
+> So an infrared service that monitors the IR sensor will use the call-back (raise an
-> event whenever it receives and IR signal
+> event) whenever it receives and IR signal.

-The idea was that the **alphabot** class would handle these *events*.
-It turns out that C++ frowns on events being handled by a method in an instance of a class.
-For this reason - the service's *events* are captured together with any other **aplhabot** events in **main.cpp**.
+The services' *events* are captured together with any other **aplhabot** events in **main.cpp**.

+(Initially - I wanted all the events to be handled by the **alphabot** class - but this is frowned on by C++)

-This is where all *events* are forwarded to a **"behaviour"** class.
+So now - we have all the events captured in **main.cpp**.
+This is where the *events* are forwarded to a **"behaviour"** class.

 So now we can write code in the **behaviour** class that controls the bot's movement, and responds to all the sensors.